kubevirt/user-guide/docs/network/service_objects.md

 ## Expose VirtualMachineInstance as a NodePort Service

+To expose a VirtualMachineInstance (VMI) via a Kubernetes service (e.g., NodePort, ClusterIP, LoadBalancer), ensure the associated VirtualMachine (VM) template includes the appropriate labels.
+These labels are inherited by the underlying pod created by the VMI, allowing the service to target the correct pod via its selector.

+For further details, refer to Kubernetes documentation on [Services and Selectors](https://kubernetes.io/docs/concepts/services-networking/service/#services-with-selectors).

 Expose the SSH port (22) of a VirtualMachineInstance running on KubeVirt by creating a `NodePort` service: